Monitoring Critical Birth Information

 The Birth Information Network (BIN) was established by Vermont legislation in 2003 and amended in 2011 (18 V.S.A. § 5087) to conduct statewide, population-level surveillance of selected birth defects and other congenital conditions.
 This information is used to improve outreach and referral services for families with children with special health needs, ensure adequate services are available for children and their families, evaluate efforts to prevent health problems and document possible link between environmental and chemical exposure with the special health conditions of Vermont’s infants and children.

-Birth defects are common, costly and critical conditions that affect 1 in every 33 babies born in the United States each year.
-The Birth Information Network (BIN) program monitors trends, promotes prevention, and links families to resources.
+• Birth defects are common, costly and critical conditions that affect 1 in every 33 babies born in the United States each year.

 New data on select birth defects among infants born to Vermont residents from 2018-2022.